gustwindjs/gustwind/README.md

 * Implement an incremental compiler to detect changes and compile only what has changed instead of compiling the whole site
 * Allow composition of transforms (i.e. array syntax)

+## Notes

+The project needs Deno 1.15.1 or newer to run!
+I recommend using a tool like [dvm](https://github.com/justjavac/dvm) for managing the version.

 ## Earlier related work

 * [Tailspin](https://github.com/survivejs/tailspin) was an experimental site generator built with partially the same technology.
 In this project, the ideas have been largely re-implemented and taken further.
 In some ways Tailspin went further, though, as it implemented component level introspection (types) and editors while allowing JSX syntax.